curl/curl/docs/libcurl/curl_global_trace.md

 ## http-proxy

-Involved when transfers are tunneled through a HTTP proxy. "h1-proxy" or "h2-proxy" are also involved, depending on the HTTP version negotiated with the proxy.
+Involved when transfers are tunneled through an HTTP proxy. "h1-proxy" or "h2-proxy" are also involved, depending on the HTTP version negotiated with the proxy.